Project funding

 Applications can be submitted by experienced researchers working at a university or another institution in Switzerland that is eligible to receive funding.
 Of course, you have the opportunity to carry out interdisciplinary or collaborative projects.
 Many research questions can only be adequately addressed in this way.

-Up to 1 million francs per year
+Up to a million francs per year

 The SNSF grant covers your staff's salaries, research costs and funding for scientific collaboration.
 Your own salary is financed by your institution.

 The SNSF awards a maximum of 250,000 francs annually per applicant per project and a maximum of 1 million francs annually for the project as a whole.
 Applicants can freely divide the grant among themselves.
-The minimum grant for a project is 100,000 francs; the minimum duration is 1 year.
+The minimum grant for a project is 100,000 francs; the minimum duration is one year.

-• Eligibility requirements - applicants
+Eligibility requirements – applicants

 Personal requirements